-In anticipation of the births of each of my five children I was comforted to know
+In anticipation of the births of each of my five children, I was comforted to know

-that at the first signs of their delivery, I knew where we would go.
+At the first signs of their delivery, I knew where we would go.

 I knew the doctor- and in some cases, the nurses.